dinbrca/dinbrca.github.com/index.md

 - Images
   - Image Resizing

-But the future holds a lot of feature possibilities:

-- Images
-  - Image Compression
-  - Image Conversion
-- Websites
-  - Website Thumbnail Generation
-  - Is Down For Me?
-(Popular)
-  - Make Proxied Request
-- URLs
-  - Shorten URL (Popular)
-- Files
-  - File Antivirus Scanning
-  - File Upload
-  - Zip Files
-- Texts
-  - Text Difference
-- IPs
-  - IP to Location
-- Proxies
-  - Get Proxy
-- Currencies
-  - Get Currency Conversion Rate (Popular)
-- Countries
-  - Get Cities
-- SMSs?
-  - Send SMS
-- Emails?
-  - Send Transactional Email
-- Validations
-  - Validate Multiple
-  - Validate URL
-  - Validate Phone Number

-and lots more to come.. (this is your time to shine and tell us through support what's your needs and request a feature)
+and lots more to come.. (this is your time to shine and tell us through support what's your needs and request a feature), Check out what the future holds [`here`](#future)..

 #### Image Resizing